turbot/steampipe-plugin-github/docs/tables/github_my_organization.md

 ## Examples

-### Basic info for the Github Organizations to which you belong
+### Basic info for the GitHub Organizations to which you belong

 ```sql
 select